SeaSharpe/Design/ThreatModel.md

   **Description:**     Does Web Server or SQL Database take explicit steps to control resource consumption?
 Resource consumption attacks can be hard to deal with, and there are times that it makes sense to let the OS do the job.
 Be careful that your resource requests don't deadlock, and that they do timeout.

   **Justification:**   Auditing should be done on the most time consuming database tasks to find out if they are malicious.
-If so, steps should be taken to automatically ban or block users from creating malicious requests aimed at tieing up resources.
+If so, steps should be taken to automatically ban or block users from creating malicious requests aimed at tying up resources.
   -------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------